Nexus (NXS) Price Reaches $0.18 on Top Exchanges

 Buying and Selling Nexus

-Nexus can be purchased on the following cryptocurrency exchanges: Upbit, Cryptopia, Bittrex, Trade By Trade and Binance.
-It is usually not possible to buy alternative cryptocurrencies such as Nexus directly using US dollars.
-Investors seeking to trade Nexus should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Nexus using one of the aforementioned exchanges.
+Nexus can be bought or sold on the following cryptocurrency exchanges: Upbit, Trade By Trade, Binance, Bittrex and Cryptopia.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Nexus directly using U.S. dollars.
+Investors seeking to trade Nexus should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Nexus using one of the exchanges listed above.

 Receive News & Updates for Nexus Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Nexus and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.